kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ### Part 3: operator option

-Add a `memoryManagerPolicyOptions` map to the kubelet configuration (mirroring `cpuManagerPolicyOptions` / `topologyManagerPolicyOptions`) with one option, `memory-drift-tolerance`: `auto` (default: the bound derived from the kernel image, or the exact comparison when it cannot be derived), `off` (the exact comparison) or an explicit quantity such as `128Mi`.
-Unknown options and values are rejected at kubelet start, as for the other managers.
-This is how an operator keeps the exact comparison, or sets the bound on a platform where it cannot be derived. `auto` is the default only once the feature itself is enabled; an administrator who has not enabled it sees no change.
+Add a `memoryManagerPolicyOptions` map to the kubelet configuration, shaped like `topologyManagerPolicyOptions`: a map on `KubeletConfiguration`, parsed into a policy options struct when the memory manager is created, with an availability check per option.
+One option for now, `memory-drift-tolerance`:

+- unset (the default): the exact comparison, regardless of the feature gate, so an upgrade or enabling the gate alone changes nothing;
+- `auto`: the bound derived from the kernel image, or the exact comparison when it cannot be derived;
+- an explicit quantity such as `128Mi`: that bound, on any platform;
+- `off`: the exact comparison, spelled out.

+The option is alpha and requires the `MemoryManagerDriftTolerance` gate; it graduates with the gate rather than through separate alpha/beta option gates.
+Unknown options and values are rejected at kubelet start, as for the other managers, and the option is rejected for the `None` and `BestEffort` policies.

 ### Test Plan